Cerebrum internal capsule

 • Inferiorly - Inferolateral border

-• Anteriorly - Temporal pole
+• Anteriorly - The temporal pole

 • Posteriorly - 1st imaginary line from preoccipital notch to parieto-occipital sulcus